 The subject property are three different adjacent parcels located within the Public Service (PS) Zoning District.
+The parcel at 5220 College Road consists of a 46,173.60 square foot lot containing the Easter Seals building.
 The parcel at 5224 College Road currently houses the Mosquito Control.
 There are two buildings on the 34,670 square foot lot.
 The parcel at 5228 College Road is currently a trailer on a 15,035 square foot lot between the Eater Seals Building and the Humane Society.
-The parcel at 5230 College Road currently houses the Humane Society; the 18,295.20 square foot lot contains four buildings.
+The parcel at 5230 College Road currently houses the Humane Society the 18,295.20 square foot lot contains four buildings.

-The zoning of the properties prior to 1997 was R-1B, which was medium density single family residential district with a height restriction of 40 feet.
+The zoning of the properties prior to 1997 was R-1B, which was medium density single family residential district.